 In fact, there is a large body of literature that is concerned of biasing elimination tournaments to favor the stronger participants according to a precalculated rating.
 The rationale there is that elimination tournaments are only used for competition finals and that the better winning chances in the finals is considered to be a reward for ranking high in the initial phase of the competition.
-In the literature, this is called increasing the predictive power [32] of the tournament.
+In the literature, this is called increasing the predictive power [28] of the tournament.
 The predictive power of a tournament is the probability that the best participant wins the tournament.
-Some variants of the elimination tournament skew the tree to shorten the paths taken by the strongest participant [37].
+Some variants of the elimination tournament skew the tree to shorten the paths taken by the strongest participant [32].
 Other variants, such as the McIntyre System, add more paths to the root for the top participant(s).
 Other variants add more paths to the root for all participants such as the double elimination tournaments.
 In those variants, the tournament is no longer a tree.
-There are also variants that dynamically seed the participants after each round [19], [33], [14], [37].
+There are also variants that dynamically seed the participants after each round [15], [29], [11], [32].

 It is however not possible to have a correct elimination tournament of semantic games with three or more participants.
 Simply because the tournament may get stuck when it is time for two verifiers (or falsifiers) to play.
-Forcing one of the participants to take the opposite side can lead to a situation where it is not correct to eliminate the forced participant upon a loss.
+Forcing one of the participants to take the opposite side sacrifices neutrality.